designstem/projects/equilibrium/index.md

   <var>PET&nbsp; LDPE&nbsp; PP&nbsp; HDPE&nbsp; PVC&nbsp; PS</var>

-2. Not only find out about their properties, but also about their main usage.
+2. Not only find out about their properties but also about their primary usage.

 3. When you are done <a class="tertiary" href="../plastics" target="_blank">learn how plastic floats and sinks</a> and therefore in which way plastic causes sea pollution.